 OneNote Assistant is an AI-based tool that can do basic tasks such as paste text and text, create a to-do list, etc.

 The sections can be password protected on the desktop.
-When a section is protected, users can’t open that section on any platform before inserting the password.
+Users can’t open that section on any platform when a section is protected before inserting the password.

 The dictate tool is another AI-based tool to help in converting speech to text.
 A user must speak for the AI to transcribe.